🇯🇵 日本語 | 🇺🇸 English

 Undefined behavior

-Explanation: You can't assign a string to an array with =.
+Explanation: You can't assign to an array with =.
 Use strcpy(s, "Hello") instead.

 The form char s[] = "Hello" at declaration time is initialization, which is allowed.
-Initialization and assignment are different.
+Initialization and assignment are not the same thing.

 Result